 The Scarpa Drago is one of the softest shoes we've ever climbed in.
-For a high-performance shoe, it is exceptionally comfortable, even more comfortable than our Editors' Choice Award winner, the La Sportiva Genius.
+For a high-performance shoe, it is exceptionally comfortable, even more comfortable the La Sportiva Genius.
 Covered in sticky rubber, this sensitive shoe is best suited for steep climbing, gymnastic bouldering with toe and heel hooks, or enduro limestone routes with tufa pinches and sneaky kneebars.
 While soft, sensitive shoes can also be effective for slab climbing, but long low-angle pitches are pretty tiring in these softies.
 These $200 kicks miss our top pick for edging and sensitivity because they just aren't as versatile as the stiffer Genius, but if you've already got your tickets booked for the Spanish winter sport climbing season or a dreamy fall trip to Kalymnos, the Drago's are the shoe you want for chugging up miles of limestone.
 They're kind to the feet and ready to slay the steeps.

 Cons: Too soft for technical granite edging